FreeCodeCampAthensMeetUp/Login-Page-Project/README.md

 git checkout -b YourGitHubAccountName
 ```

 Then you start working on the Project.
-Make all the neccessary changes you want to the files.
+Make all the necessary changes you want to the files.
 When you finish your changes run:

 ```
 git status